karmab/kcli/docs/index.md

 To use this provider with kcli rpm, you'll need to install *python3-pyvmomi* and *python3-requests*

-Also note that kcli download will only upload OVAS, either from specified urls or gathering them in the case of rhcos/fcos.If not present, govc binary is downloaded on the fly in */var/tmp* to provide this functionality.
+Also note that kcli download will only upload OVAS, either from specified urls or gathering them in the case of rhcos/fcos.

 ## Packet